qzertywsx/HP_5384A/README.md

 ## Supported command:
 ### get_IDN()
-Return the *IDN? of the instrument
+Return the ID of the instrument

 ### reset()
 Reset the instrument to the default state